Mishiranu/Dashchan/README.md

 # Dashchan

+Dashchan is imageboards client for Android.

-This repository is designed to store updating data.
+This repository is designed to store Dashchan updating data.

 The source code of extensions with API will be available soon.